-Incidental observation through visual observation, hearing call or identifying trace material identified an additional 11 birds across the site (Appendix C).
-For mammals, only cattle grazing in the vicinity of Site 4 were an additional species.
+Incidental observation through visual observation, hearing call or identifying trace material identified an additional 10 birds across the site (Appendix C).
+For mammals, only cattle were an additional species.
 The identification of trace material however, such as scats, did provide information on site use.
-Scat presence indicated that most mammals are utilizing a greater area across the site than what was detected for each site.
-In particular, rabbits are found across the site.
+Scat presence indicated that most mammals utilise large areas across site.
+In particular, rabbits are found across the site and cattle have access to most areas.
 Additional reptiles and amphibians were most frequently identified through frog calling and are listed in Table 6 and Appendix C as incidental observations.
 The final species incidentally observed was the Short-finned eel (Anguilla australis).
-Several individuals were sighted in Majors Creek, adjacent to Site 4.
+Eels have been observed in Majors Creek during previous surveys and several individuals were observed during the 2024 survey.